shayansss/pmse/README.md

 ```
 @InProceedings{pmse,
     author = {Seyed Shayan Sajjadinia and Bruno Carpentieri and Gerhard A. Holzapfel},
-    title = {A Pointwise Evaluation Metric to Visualize Errors in Machine Learning Surrogate Models},
+    title = {A pointwise evaluation metric to visualize errors in machine learning surrogate models},
     booktitle = {Proceedings of CECNet 2021},
     series = {Frontiers in Artificial Intelligence and Applications},
     volume = 345,